buddhist-uni/buddhist-uni.github.io/_content/av/entrepreneurial-ethic_baker-erik.md

 minutes: 95
 ---

-What are the material and spiritual causes of entrepreneurship being so valued in America?
+Why (materially and spiritually) is entrepreneurship so valued in the United States?
-What ideological needs does it serve?
+What ideological need does "hustling" meet?
-And why is it so appealing to ordinary Americans?
+Why do ordinary Americans look up to "entrepreneurs?"